nuvoleweb/ui_patterns/docs/content/developer-documentation.rst

    :align: center
    :width: 650

-It is also possible to just render the pattern preview as show on the patterns overview page in the following way (since fields are already provided in the pattern definition you don't need to declare them):
+It is also possible to just render a pattern preview as displayed on the patterns overview page in the following way (since fields are already bundled within the pattern definition we don't need to re-declare them here):

 .. code-block:: php